Stand-Up Comedy Training FAQs

 Almost!

 2. The Weekly Funny - The Weekly Funny is a topical joke writing contest.
-Every (M, W, F) we post a headline and you write as many jokes as you can.
+Every (M, W, F), we post a headline, and you write as many jokes as possible.
 Winners for each headline receive COMEDY BUCKS to put towards future classes.
-This is a great way to practice joke structure and sharpen your writing skills.
+This exercise is a great way to practice joke structure and sharpen your writing skills.

-3. Material Development - Post individual jokes, or a full set in material development, and both our teachers and comedians will give you alternate setup/punch suggestions.
-This tool serves both the person who posts their material and those who add their ideas because we all have a unique perspective and ultimately learn from each other.
-All teacher/student feedback is suggestive - take it or leave it, it’s up to you!
+3. Material Development - Post individual jokes or a complete set in material development, and both our teachers and comedians will give you alternate setup/punch suggestions.
+This tool serves both the person who posts their material and those who add their ideas because we all have a unique perspectives and ultimately learn from each other.
+All teacher/student feedback is suggestive - take it or leave it; it's up to you!

-5. Netflix Watching Group - A monthly discussion group, which selects a different Netflix comedy special to watch, then analyzes together as a group.
+5. Netflix Watching Group - A monthly discussion group selects a different Netflix comedy special to watch, then analyzes it together as a group.

-6. Coffee & Comedy Chat - A great way to get to know other comedians, discuss premises, open mics, performance issues, and life as we know it.
-This is NOT a performance group.
-Think of it as comedy theory and emotional support.
+6. Coffee & Comedy Chat - A great way to get to know other comedians and discuss premises, open mics, performance issues, and life as we know it.
+This is NOT a performance group; consider it comedy theory and emotional support.

 7. Comedy Workbook